Tazaf/ionicitude/README.md

 ## What is the cordova Wikitude plugin ?
 It's a plugin that allows users to experience Augmented Realtity on their device through an hybrid Cordova (or Ionic in our case) app.
 This AR experience can rely on user's location (think [Ingress](https://www.ingress.com/)) or on image recognition, or both.
 The possibilities are quite impressive and I encourage you to take a look at [the official Demo app](http://www.wikitude.com/try/)) to grasp the extent of what can be accomplish with the plugin.
-An AR Experience is, in the end, nothing more than a bunch of HTML/CSS/JS files and this set of file is called **ARchitect World** by the Wikitude staff.
+An AR Experience is, in the end, nothing more than a bunch of HTML/CSS/JS files.
+This set of files is called **ARchitect World** by the Wikitude staff.

+_Since it's quite a pain to type, we'll call them **AR World** throughout the rest of this README._

 ### Important note:
 :warning: **The cordova Wikitude plugin relies heavily on the device's hardware and software (camera, accelerometer, compass, etc).
 Thus, _you won't be able to test it anywhere except on a real device_.
 Testing in a browser or an emulator will both fail.**